Leaflet/Leaflet.markercluster/README.md

 #### Other Group Methods
 * **hasLayer**(layer): Returns true if the given layer (marker) is in the MarkerClusterGroup.
 * **zoomToShowLayer**(layer, callback): Zooms to show the given marker (spiderfying if required), calls the callback when the marker is visible on the map.
+* **spiderfyOnZoom**: Manually trigger the spiderfy.
+Only works when the map has reached the max zoom level.
+The same method is fired on zoom when `autoSpiderfyOnMaxZoom` is set to true.

 ### Clusters methods
 The following methods can be used with clusters (not the group).
 They are typically used for event handling.